AlexsGan/PandemicVolunteers/README.md

 # team33

+NOTE: one of our group member (Tony) dropped the course before phase 1 is due, and our group only has 2 members in total after that.

 **How to Use the Web App**

 If the rightmost tab in the navigation bar is "LOGIN" instead of "PROFILE", then user can only look at the request feed but cannot send or assist requests.